Human Genetics Society of Australasia: History

 The Human Genetics Society of Australasia was founded subsequent to the growth in the field of genetics that occurred during the mid-twentieth century.
 During this time, the role that genetics plays in human health and disease became increasingly recognized.
 Genetic diagnostic techniques (in particular, in cytogenetics) were progressing rapidly.
 This coincided with the appreciation by medical specialists that genetic disorders, especially inborn errors of metabolism and birth defects, were of clinical interest.

 In 1976, a meeting in clinical genetics was held as part of the celebrations of the Centenary Year of the Adelaide Children's Hospital.
 The meeting involved several high-profile international speakers, most of the senior medical practitioners with an interest in heritable disease working in Australia and New Zealand, and delegates of the annual meeting of local cytogeneticists.
 The group agreed that a small working group should be charged with setting up a human genetics society for the region.
 Subsequently, the Human Genetics Society of Australasia was formally incorporated in South Australia in 1977 to serve the Australia and New Zealand region.
 The original group consisted of 19 Foundation Members, paying just $A10 per annum for membership.

 Governance and structure

-The HGSA is governed by a Council, presided over by the President.
-The day-to-day strategic decision making is undertaken by an Executive of Council, consisting of the President, Vice-President, Treasurer and Secretary.
-The Society employs a Chief Executive Offer to run the administrative functions of the organization.
+The HGSA is governed by a council, presided over by the president.
+The day-to-day strategic decision making is undertaken by an executive of council, consisting of the president, vice-president, treasurer and secretary.
+The Society employs a chief executive officer to run the administrative functions of the organization.

-Executive members of HGSA Council are elected to their positions by popular vote from the membership.
-The remainder of Council is representative of the membership.
-The jurisdictions are represented by the Chairpersons of HGSA Branches, while the Special Interest Groups are represented by their Chairs.
+Executive members of HGSA council are elected to their positions by popular vote from the membership.
+The remainder of the council is representative of the membership.
+The jurisdictions are represented by the chairpersons of HGSA branches, while the special interest groups are represented by their chairs.

-Council has the capacity to establish committees to undertake longterm high-level activities of the Society.
+Council has the capacity to establish committees to undertake long-term high-level activities of the society.
 Longstanding committees include the Scientific Programme Committee; Annual Scientific Meeting Local Organising Committee; and the Education, Ethics and Social Issues Committee.